 Why is it then, in golf, that this stationary ball is so difficult to hit?
 Why do we even miss it completely at times?

-Part of this initial deception in golf lies in the fact that the ball is round, and our clubface is lofted (angled back).
+Part of this initial deception in golf lies in the fact that the ball is round, and the iron clubface has loft (is angled back).
 On first look it might appear that our goal is to slide the lofted clubhead under the ball, striking its lower half on the upswing, and thus driving - or lifting - the ball into the air.
-However, it is critical to note that the golf club has not been designed to get under the ball to lift it.
+However, it is critical to note that the golf iron has not been designed to get under the ball to lift it.
 It has been designed to strike the ball as the clubhead is descending - on the downswing.

-Certainly - on the surface anyway - hitting down at something you want to go up, is not logical.
-And until it becomes logical, your muscles may resist as a result.
-Gaining a firm understanding of the golf swing - and especially the mechanics of "hitting down" - is vital to programming muscle memory.
+Certainly - on the surface anyway - hitting down at something you want to go up is not logical.
+And until it becomes logical to you, your muscles may resist as a result.
+Gaining a firm understanding of the golf swing - and especially the mechanics of "hitting down" with an iron - is vital to programming muscle memory.
 And good muscle memory in golf is essential, so you can stop worrying about your swing, and concentrate on the game itself.

 About the Author

 Clive Scarff is a veteran teaching professional at Qualicum Beach on Vancouver Island in British Columbia, Canada.
 His series of instructional DVDs and books are titled Hit Down Dammit!